piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 ##  XMM_pulse_profile.py / NuSTAR_pulse_profile.py

-Chooses photons by energy ranges and plot their pulse profiles using pulse_profile.py
+Chooses photons by energy ranges and plot their pulse profiles using pulse_profile.py.

-Makes an adjustment of the pulse profiles with sinusoids
+Makes an adjustment of the pulse profiles with sinusoids and return a fits file with their parameters and uncertainties.

+##  parameters.py

+Represents the variation of the parameters with the energy.